 On the day of his death, Blair Peach was showing solidarity and marching against the presence of the far right National Front.
 Modern day equivalents to the National Front continue to promote racist and fascist views.
 It is vital to the National Union of Teachers that they do not gain a foothold in British politics.
 That is why we use our political fund to campaign vigorously against racist and fascist parties and support the work of organisations such as HOPE not hate, Unite Against Fascism, Show Racism the Red Card and Kick it Out.

-The BPA is awarded at Annual Conference to give recognition to members who have made exemplary contributions to their school or association or division’s work on equality and diversity.
+The Blair Peach Award is awarded at Annual Conference to give recognition to members who have made exemplary contributions to their school or association or division’s work on equality and diversity.
+Daniel Kebede was the winner in 2017 for his tireless campaigning on anti-racism.

 2017 Blair Peach Award winner – Daniel Kebede